MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 **_Screen 14: Null values in the products table_**

-As shown in screen 14, null values occur only in the launch_date column, with 91 such values — 3.64% of the whole dataset.
+As shown in screen 14, null values occur only in the launch_date column, with 91 such values: 3.64% of the whole dataset.
 That's a fairly small percentage, so it shouldn't negatively affect the analysis.
 I'll decide what to do with this data during data cleaning.

 Next, I started checking for duplicates in individual columns, beginning with product_id.